Ombra della sera

 Ombra della sera (Italian for "Shadow of the evening") is an Etruscan statue from the town of Velathri, later Volterra.
 It was first depicted in a 1737 collection of Etruscan antiquities.
 Similarities to the work of modern artist Alberto Giacometti have been frequently observed.

 Features

-The statue represents a nude male, 57.5 cm long, with very elongated body but head in normal proportions.
+The statue is made of bronze and represents a nude male, 57.5 cm long, with very elongated body but head in normal proportions.
 It is estimated by archaeologists to date from the third century BC.